tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 ```

 As far as I know, the subject of impredicative encoding of free monads
-was first tackle, as many good things, [by Russell
+was first tackled, as many good things, [by Russell
 O'Connor][oconnor-vl-free-monad], who calls them van Laarhoven
 free monads.
 This is a fairly mathy read.
 But the key bit is this: